 While restaurant foods can be appetizing, their portion servings are large and rich in calories.
 By packing your own lunch, you’re likely to eat healthier and save money.
 Also, use your lunch hour as an excuse to get away from your desk.
 Enjoying your meal away from your seat will help prevent you from overeating.

 Snack mindfully at work

-Throughout the work day, you may start to feel a little peckish but it’s important not to grab the closest and sweetest snack.
+Throughout the workday, you may start to feel a little peckish but it’s important not to grab the closest and sweetest snack.

 Sweetened snacks won’t negate your hunger – they’ll just lead to a sugar high, followed by a quick crash.
-Rather, snack on healthier alternatives such as baby carrots, dried fruit, nuts, almonds and kale chips.
+Rather, snack on healthier alternatives such as baby carrots, dried fruit, nuts, almonds, and kale chips.

 Dehydration can leave you sluggish and drowsy so it’s important to stay drink enough water whilst at the office.
-If you’re not a big fan of plain water, try adding piece of fruit like lemon or cucumber slices for the taste.
-You can also consume water-rich foods such as cucumbers, grapefruits and watermelons.
+If you’re not a big fan of plain water, try adding a piece of fruit like lemon or cucumber slices for the taste.
+You can also consume water-rich foods such as cucumbers, grapefruits, and watermelons.

 You may forget to drink water during a busy day so try setting a reminder on your phone or computer.
 Also, the more water you drink the more you’ll have to stand up – to use the restroom – which is always a plus.

 In staying hydrated and awake, you might opt for coffee or sodas, which are both sources of caffeine and sugar.